qcsunny/hexo-helper-live2d/readme.md

 - `width`: The width of your model. default: 150
 - `height`: The height of your model. default: 300
+- `opacity`: The opacity of your model. default: 0.9
 - `mobileShow`: Whether to show on mobile devices. default: true
 - `mobileWidth`: The width of your model on mobile devices. default: 150
 - `mobileHeight`: The height of your model on mobile devices. default: 75
+- `mobileOpacity`: The opacity of your model on mobile devices. default: 0.8
 - `horizontalOffset`: The horizontal offset. default: 0
 - `verticalOffset`: The offset of the bottom. default: -20
 - `position`:  `left` or `right` side the model is shown at. default: right